 Discover everything you need to know about opening a business bank account if you're self-employed.

-So whether you are self-employed or doing a side-hustle, it is often recommended to create a separate bank account to manage your finances.
-A number of providers have created bank accounts that have been designed for those who are self employed.
+It can be a good idea to create a separate bank account to manage your finances when you’re self-employed.
+A number of providers offer bank accounts that have been designed for those who are self-employed.

 Compare bank accounts for the self-employed

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Do I need a business bank account or can I use my personal one?

 If your business is set up as a partnership or a corporation, you’ll have to run your business finances through a business bank account, for tax purposes.

 If your business is a sole proprietorship, you are still taxed as an individual, so there’s no obligation for you to open a business bank account.

 However, you may still find it useful to separate your business and personal expenses.